slovnicki/beamer/package/README.md

 `BeamLocation` has **3 important roles**:

 - know which URIs it can handle: `pathBlueprints`
-- know how to build a stack of pages: `pagesBuilder`
+- know how to build a stack of pages: `buildPages`
 - keep a `state` that provides a link between the first 2

 `BeamLocation` is an abstract class which needs to be extended.
 The purpose of having multiple `BeamLocation`s is to architecturally separate unrelated "places" in an application.